mpilab-uw/mpilab/content/training/Training-GradPostdoc/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Training and On-boarding for Graduate Students and Postdocs
+linktitle: Training and On-boarding for URAs, Graduate Students and Postdocs
 summary: Provides key information about on-boarding in the MPILAB at the University of Waterloo
 weight: 1